clarissa-lo/stocks-prediction/README.md

 Therefore, the main objectives of the project are:
 1) to analyse the daily percentage changes of the technology stock closing prices
 2) to explore the factors affecting the closing prices
-3) to test the relationship between the closing prices
+3) to test the relationship of the closing prices between technology stocks,
 4) to predict the closing prices 25 days into the future.

  ## 🔍 Prerequisites